tomarlokendra/digital-away-day/README.md

 - junit - Library for testing (version 4.12)
 - codehaus mojo plugin- Execute Java app plugin (version 1.6.0)

+# Assumptions
+- Input file format is fixed : [activity_name] [time_in_minutes]min.
+- Last activity slot of the day will use extra time if slot has not sufficient time.

 # Design
 Project is implemented in a way that it supports multiple breaks during event or multiple events running simultaneously.